robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Which reframes that 87% about finance from "experts" to "common people".
 A great jump towards AI democratisation, and related wealth distribution, indeed.

+[!INFO]
+**Katia Note** -- Mass re-skilling mechanism gap: the education system is obsolete.
+AI bidirectional learning is the way.
+Thus AI is the problem that helps to solve the problem, in this specific case.
+[/INFO]

 ---

 ### The safety guardrails